scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 thing that needs to be added in many cases is an interface for Dash to access the state of the component and read or write to its properties.
-This provides an avenue for interactions with the components from within a Dash application.
+This provides an avenue for interactions with the components from within a Dash app.

-The package also contains three Python-based components: Clustergram, Manhattan Plot, and Volcano Plot.
-Unlike the
-React components, the Python-based components are essentially functions that return JSON data that is in the format of the :code:`figure` argument for a :code:`dash_core_components.Graph` component.
+The package also contains three Python-based components: Clustergram, ManhattanPlot, and VolcanoPlot.
+Unlike the JavaScript-based components, the Python-based components are essentially functions that return JSON data that is in the format of the :code:`figure` argument for a :code:`dash_core_components.Graph` component.

 Dash Bio Components
 -------------------

 Dash Bio components fall into one of three categories.

-Custom chart types
-  Specialized chart types that allow for intuitive visualizations of complex data.
+* *Custom chart types:* Specialized chart types that allow for intuitive visualizations of complex data.
+This category includes Circos, Clustergram, Ideogram, ManhattanPlot, NeedlePlot, and VolcanoPlot.

-Three-dimensional visualization tools
-  Structural diagrams of biomolecules that support a wide variety of user interactions.
+* *Three-dimensional visualization tools:* Structural diagrams of biomolecules that support a wide variety of user interactions and specifications.
+This category includes Molecule3dViewer and Speck.

-Sequence analysis tools
-  Interactive and searchable genomic and proteomic sequences, with additional features such as multiple sequence alignment.
+* *Sequence analysis tools:* Interactive and searchable genomic and proteomic sequences, with additional features such as multiple sequence alignment.
+This category include AlignmentChart, OncoPrint, and SequenceViewer.

+The documentation for all of the Dash Bio components, including example code, can be found at `<https://dash.plot.ly/dash-bio>`_.

 Circos
 ======